-Chm 409 Inorganic Chemistry (4 credits)

-Atomic structure, molecular orbital theories, bonding and structure of coordination compounds, and acid-base chemistry.
+Chm 409 Inorganic Chemistry [4 credits] Atomic structure, molecular orbital theories, bonding and structure of coordination compounds, and acid-base chemistry.
 Lecture and lab.
 Prerequisite: Chm 204 and Ma 202.
 First semester, odd-numbered calendar years.

-Chm 413 Advanced Research in Chemistry I [4 credits] A full-time chemistry research project is chosen in consultation with the faculty.
-Laboratory work culminates in both a journal-style paper and an oral presentation.
+Chm 413 Advanced Research in Chemistry I [4 credits] A chemistry research project is chosen in consultation with the faculty.
+Laboratory work culminates in both a journalstyle paper and an oral presentation.
 Successful completion of Chm 413 can substitute for both Chm 403 and Chm 404.
-Prerequisite: Permission of department head.
+Prerequisite: Chm 204 and permission of department head.

 Chm 414 Advanced Research in Chemistry II (4 credits) A continuation of Chm 413.
 Full-time laboratory research culminates in both a journal-style paper and an oral presentation.
-Prerequisites: Chm 413 and permission of department head.
+Prerequisites: Chm Ch 404 or Chm 413 and permission of department head.

-Chm 418 Instrumental Analysis (4 credits)

-Fundamentals of chemical instrumentation and its application to atomic and molecular spectroscopy and separation methods.
+Chm 418 Instrumental Analysis [4 credits] Fundamentals of chemical instrumentation and its application to atomic and molecular spectroscopy and separation methods.
 Lecture and lab.
 Prerequisite: Chm 204 or Chm 206.
 Second semester, even-numbered calendar years.